massoncheg/forgejo-docs/docs/admin/reverse-proxy.md

 ### HTTPS

 When using a reverse proxy, it's usually easier to let the proxy handle HTTPS.
-It's easy to set up HTTPS on apache.
+It's easy to set up HTTPS on Apache.

 #### HTTPS with Certbot